 Belonging – A sense of belonging is a powerful motivator.
 That’s why we act so emotional about sports teams.

-It’s the feeling that we belong to something bigger than us.
+It’s the feeling that we belong to something bigger than ourselves.

-And don’t forget the 7 principles of influence by Cialdini – Reciprocity, Consistency, Social Proof, Authority, Liking, Scarcity, Unity.
+And don’t forget the seven principles of influence by Cialdini – Reciprocity, Consistency, Social Proof, Authority, Liking, Scarcity, Unity.

 Martin opened the letter with the story of “two men” who graduated together 25 years ago.
 Both of them were happy and had a similar life.
 But there was one difference…